 Have Your Tires Inspected at Our Premier Service Center

 To continue driving around D’lberville, Gulfport, or Hattiesburg, you’ll need to ensure your tires are healthy and durable.
-If you think it’s about time for an inspection, a tire rotation, or a whole new set of wheels, stop into the service center at Pat Peck Kia.
+If you think your car is drifting, or it’s about time for an inspection, a tire rotation, or a whole new set of wheels, stop into the service center at Pat Peck Kia.

 We have a team of highly-trained technicians who can handle vehicles of various makes, models, and years.
 Before stopping in, just be sure to check out our service specials!